OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 # write a code to store the library  books add a library_name, total book, book name, average rating, author name, location, publisher, contact number open, close time, time and price of the book.

 # This code use of input user interface :

+# Challange 5:
+# Write a program that takes user input for year of birth (as a string) in the format 'YYYY’ and finds the age of the person.
+The program should handle the case where the user enters a future year?